GSA-TTS/FAC-transition-site/src/index.md

 ---
 layout: home.njk
-title: The Federal Audit Clearing House Transition
+title: The Federal Audit Clearinghouse transition
 meta:
-  name: The Federal Audit Clearing House Transition
+  name: The Federal Audit Clearinghouse transition
-  description: The Fedearl Audit Clearinghouse is transitioning from the Census to GSA in October, 2023.
+  description: The Federal Audit Clearinghouse is transitioning from the Census to GSA in October, 2023.
 ---

 # The FAC transition